hawkinsw/CPPTimes/general-loops-while-loops.md

 ```
 Look very closely at the version of the application written using the `while` loop and compare it with the version written using the `do ... while` loop.
 Although we meant to make the `while` loop an exact copy of the `do ... while` loop, we did so with a combination of different tools and different code behavior.
 In particular, in the `do ... while` loop the body always executed at least once.
 The body of the loop contains the code that prompts the user for input and reads their response.
 In the version of the program written using `while` loop, reading the input from the user happens *both* inside *and* outside the loop.
 As a result, the `while` loop does actually perform the same operations the same number of times as the `do ... while` loop.
 We just needed to move them around slightly.

+### One Of These Things Is Just Like The Other

-As you can start to see, the constructs for writing code that performs repeated operations are, in a sense, interchangeable.
-We will see that more completely as we begin to learn about the power and utility of the `for` loop.
+As you can start to see, the constructs for writing code that performs repeated operations are interchangeable.
+Having worked through proving to yourself that a `do ... while` and a `while` loop can both effectively be used to write the grade calculation example above, you should start to see a general _algorithm_ that could be used to convert from one loop to the other.

-Because the `while` loop checks the condition before (pre) it executes its body, it is called a _pre-test loop_.
-If the condition of the while loop is not true the first time that it is encountered, the body of the loop will never execute.
+We will see the flexibility and interchangeability of the different types of loops in more depth as we begin to learn about the power and utility of the `for` loop.